 Arkansas Residents Who Have Given Statements to Police Should Contact a Criminal Defense Attorney Immediately

 Whether or not your right to remain silent and refrain from incriminating yourself has been violated is a complicated legal question.
 Hiring a criminal defense lawyer familiar with this area of law can increase your chances of a favorable outcome.
-Benca & Benca take a collaborative approach to fighting the admissibility of your statements in court.
+Benca & Johnston takes a collaborative approach to fighting the admissibility of your statements in court.
 Contact our Little Rock, Arkansas criminal defense attorneys for a free consultation.
 We also handle matters in Fort Smith, Fayetteville, Springdale, Jonesboro, North Little Rock, Conway, Rogers, Pine Bluff, and throughout the state.